When To Seek Help: Trust-Aware Assistance Seeking in Human-Supervised Autonomy: Estimated Human Behavioral Model

 Fig.~\ref{fig:STLA} shows the estimate of state transition, $\prob(T_{t+1}|T_t, E^-_{t+1}, C^L_t, a^-_t)$, when the robot seeks human assistance in low complexity.
 The trust state does not change after the trial with probability 1.
 Thus, seeking assistance in low complexity has minimal effect on trust, with the trust remaining unchanged.

 We will now discuss the state transition when operating in high complexity.
 Fig.~\ref{fig:HCST} shows the estimates of state transition probabilities for high environment complexity.
 Fig.~\ref{fig:STHRN} shows the model estimates for a success in autonomous collection $\prob(T_{t+1}|T_t, E^+_{t+1}, C^H_t, a^+_t)$.
-It can be seen that if the current trust is high, the trust level stays high with probability 1, and the trust transitions from low to high with probability 0.64.
+It can be seen that if the current trust is high, it stays high with probability 1, and the trust can transition from low to high with probability 0.64.
 Thus, success in high-complexity tasks can repair trust.

 The estimate of $\prob(T_{t+1}|T_t, E^+_{t+1}, C^H_t, a^+_t)$, the case when autonomous collection fails, is shown in Fig.~\ref{fig:STHFN}.
 Human trust transitions from high to low with probability equal to 0.33 and remains in low with probability 0.88.
 Thus, as expected, a failure in high complexity has a negative effect on trust.
-With the reduced autonomous success rate in high complexity, these tasks are high risk and high reward.
+With the reduced autonomous success rate in high complexity, these tasks are high-risk and high-reward.
 In summary, a failure negatively impacts the trust level, and success in more complex tasks $C^H$ has a higher chance of repairing trust as compared to success in an easier task $C^L$.

 The estimate of $\prob(T_{t+1}|T_t, E^+_{t+1}, C^H_t, a^-_t)$ is shown in Fig.~\ref{fig:STHA}.
 When the robot seeks assistance in high complexity, the human trust remains high with probability 1.
 Interestingly, if the current trust is low, the trust transitions from low to high with probability 0.13.
 Our estimates suggest that asking for assistance in high complexity may increase trust.
 In instances where human trust is low, they may perceive the robot as less reliable to operate autonomously.
 Therefore, seeking assistance can improve trust because the human may perceive the robot as being cautious and avoiding potential failure by not attempting to collect autonomously.
 Seeking assistance in high complexity can help repair trust and prevent unsolicited intervention by the human supervisor.